ErikKalkoken/slack-demo-heroku/readme.md

 In addition this app implements a simple web page with a link to enable installation to a Slack workspace.

-The workspace related token is stored in a local JSON file.
+The workspace related token is stored in a database table with PostgreSQL.
+We use the popular psycopg2 as DB driver.

 The app uses the standard Python library slackclient to access the Slack API.